FoxSensei001/LoveIwara/README.md

 - **🖥️ Supported Platforms**
     - 📱 Android
     - 🪟 Windows
-    - 🍎 MacOS (Due to lack of Mac device, testing and built packages unavailable; UI bugs theoretically same as Windows version but not fully tested)
+    - 🍎 MacOS (Due to lack of Mac device, testing unavailable;)
-    - 🐧 Linux (Due to lack of Linux device, testing and built packages unavailable)
+    - 🐧 Linux (Due to lack of Linux device, testing unavailable)
-    - 📱 iOS (Due to lack of iOS device, testing and built packages unavailable)
+    - 📱 iOS (Due to lack of iOS device, testing unavailable)
     - 🌐 Web (Development only)

 - **🔍 Search**